 Stepping on the scale after indulging in unhealthy foods can be discouraging as these foods tend to be high in sodium, leading to water retention.
 This can cause a temporary increase in your overall weight on the scale, which can be misleading and disheartening.
 Therefore, it’s essential to avoid checking your weight every day and instead focus on taking positive steps to overcome dietary setbacks.

 One such step is to stay hydrated by drinking plenty of water, which can help flush out excess water weight and reduce bloating.
 Avoid skipping meals or drastically reducing your calorie intake, as this can slow down your metabolism and make it harder to lose weight in the long run.
 Remember that setbacks are a natural part of any weight loss journey, and temporary weight gain after indulging in unhealthy foods is nothing to feel guilty about.

 Instead of checking your weight every day, stay positive and committed to your goals, and focus on making healthier choices moving forward.
 By staying motivated and patient, you can continue making progress toward a healthier, happier you.

 Remember your “why.”

-Always reflect on why you are on this journey to begin with.
-What was that defining moment that pushed you to make a lifestyle change?
-What are the benefits of healthy eating that you are looking forward to?
-Your “why” is the reason you are making this change and should be your most important motivation to keep going.
+It’s easy to lose sight of your goals when faced with setbacks on your weight loss journey.
+In such times, it’s crucial to remind yourself why you started in the first place.
+Reflect on the defining moment that pushed you to make a lifestyle change and the benefits of healthy eating that you are looking forward to.
+Your “why” is the reason you are making this change and should be your most significant motivation to keep going.